xandervermeulen/VisionLLM/README.md

 ## Project Overview

-The purpose of this project is to develop a custom VisionLLM, a large language model focused on generating descriptive text based on visual input, specifically travel destinations and monuments.
-The model will leverage key technologies in computer vision and natural language processing to interpret and describe images accurately.
+The purpose of this project is to develop a custom VisionLLM, a large language model focused on generating descriptive text based on visual input, specifically for travel destinations and monuments.
+The model leverages key technologies in computer vision and natural language processing to interpret and describe images accurately.

 ## Key Components

 The VisionLLM model is structured around five essential components:

 1. **Base Input (Image and Unified Language Instruction)**
-   This component combines an image with a unified language instruction that guides the model's understanding of the visual input.
+   This component combines an image with a unified language instruction that guides the model’s interpretation of the visual input.
+The instruction typically describes a vision-centric task, such as "Describe the image" or "Identify the landmark."

 2. **Language Decoder**
-   The language decoder, powered by Hugging Face Transformers, processes the textual elements of the input and generates a coherent, contextually appropriate description.
+   The language decoder, powered by Hugging Face Transformers, processes the textual elements of the input and generates the textual features, \( F_l \).
+This component is crucial for understanding context and generating relevant descriptions.

 3. **Image Processor (Image Backbone)**
-   The image processor interprets the visual elements of the input.
+   The image processor interprets the visual elements of the input and identifies all visual features, \( F_v \), of the image.
 For this project, we will use ResNet-50 or EfficientNet from the PyTorch library as the backbone architecture.

 4. **Language-Guided Tokenizer**
-   A custom tokenizer trained on the project dataset will link the image features to specific language tokens, facilitating seamless communication between visual and language models.
+   A custom tokenizer receives both the textual features \( F_l \) and visual features \( F_v \), and combines the two to search for specific patterns, parts, and features in the image based on the textual features.
+This process creates multidimensional language-aware features or tokens, \( T \).
+Each token contains information about a part of the image enriched with contextual cues from the textual information.

 5. **LLM Task Decoder**
-   This task decoder tailors the VisionLLM's output for image-based tasks, such as generating detailed, relevant descriptions.
+   The task decoder tailors the VisionLLM’s output for image-based tasks, such as generating detailed, relevant descriptions based on the tokens and the initial instruction.

-By integrating these components, the VisionLLM will be capable of generating detailed descriptions based on the content of an image.
-The model will be trained on a curated dataset (TBD) to ensure high-quality output specifically related to travel destinations and landmarks.
+By integrating these components, VisionLLM can generate detailed descriptions based on the content of an image.
+The model will be trained on a curated dataset (TBD) to ensure high-quality outputs specifically related to travel destinations and landmarks.

 ## Objective